ngupange/PamphileNkurunzizaNgenzi_T1A3/README.md

 ## Purposes and solutions

-In this project a user with admin privillege will have options to create lists or directories of anything and save it into a file then user using terminal can view that list create new list visualise these lists, add new record and delete a record or edit it.
+In this project a user with admin privilege will have options to create lists or directories of anything and save it into a file then user using terminal can view that list create new list visualise these lists, add new record and delete a record or edit it.
 Access issue is out of scope for this project.

 ## Target audience